Niinann/spring-demo-javaee14-estonia/git-commands.md

 ### Git rules
 - working directory should be clean when we travel between commits and branches
 - every time: new task = new branch
+- git status shows what is going on in local repository, and git fetch shows what is going on on remote repositories